 - If you have in fact entered the UK illegally, or have been breaching the rules of your visa.
 This might include working in the UK without permission or overstaying the time period in which your visa is valid.

 - If you are an individual subject to immigration control who is still waiting for the outcome of their examination.

 - If you have been specifically refused leave to enter or remain, and yet have either failed or refused to abide by the conditions of your immigration status in the UK.

 Regardless of your particular circumstances and situation, we always recommend seeking expert and professional legal advice as soon as possible if you find yourself held in immigration detention.
-It’s in your best interests to submit your bail application as quickly as you can, and the experienced team of immigration lawyers here at IAS can help you.
+It’s in your best interests to submit your bail application as quickly as you can, and the experienced team of immigration lawyers here at London Immigration Lawyers can help you.
 We can offer advice and assistance, helping you to submit an application quickly and with higher chances of success.

 Comprehensive immigration advice tailored to your circumstances and goals.

 Designed to make your visa application as smooth and stress-free as possible.

 Fast Track Package